opennetworkinglab/aether-docs/onramp/overview.rst

 This guide is written to be followed sequentially, with each section establishing a capability that later sections build upon.
-This is also helpful when troubleshooting a setup—for example, isolating a problem with a physical gNB is easier if you know that connectivity to the AMF and UPF works correctly, which the :doc:`Emulated RAN
+This is also helpful when troubleshooting a deployment—for example, isolating a problem with a physical gNB is easier if you know that connectivity to the AMF and UPF works correctly, which the :doc:`Emulated RAN
 </onramp/gnbsim>` section helps to establish.

 Once you reach the last section (:doc:`Other Blueprints